metabase/metabase/docs/administration-guide/start.md

 ---
-title: Administration Guide
+title: Administration guide
 ---

-# Administration Guide
+# Administration guide

 Are you in charge of managing Metabase for your organization?
 Then you're in the right spot.
 You are the chosen one.